jasonkuhrt/flo/functions/flo.md

   - Only happens when creating new worktrees (not when reusing)
   - Requires .serena/cache/ to exist in your main project
   - Pre-index once: uvx --from git+https://github.com/oraios/serena serena project index

-# EXAMPLES

-flo 123                    Create from GitHub issue flo #123                   Create from GitHub issue (# is optional) flo feat/new-feature       Create from branch name